h0ngcha0/liuhongchao.github.io/_posts/2014-10-08-git-commit-msg-hook.md

 }
 {% endhighlight %}

+Great!
 Now we just need to remember to always name our branch correctly
 :stuck_out_tongue: If you really wanna have a bit of assurance about that , we can have a simple git extension to verify the format of the branch name before it is created.
 Let's say we want our branch name to